sCrypt-Inc/scryptTS-docs/docs/tutorials/voting.md

 ## Overview

-In this tutorial, we will go over how to use sCrypt to build a Voting dApp on Bitcoin, including the Smart Contract and an interactive front-end web page.
+In this tutorial, we will go over how to use sCrypt to build a full-stacck voting dApp on Bitcoin, including the smart contract and an interactive front-end.

 ![](../../static/img/voting.gif)

-On the web page, you can see the candidates list.
-Click the `Voting` link will add one vote to the corresponding candidate.
-This action will pop up the Sensilet wallet to let you authorize the voting operation, then send a transaction to call the smart contract after your approval.
+On the web page, you can see the candidate list.
+Clicking the like button will cast one vote to the corresponding candidate.
+This will prompt the wallet to ask for a user's approval.
+A transaction calling the contract will be sent after her approval.

-Now let's start.
-First is the smart contract implementation step-by-step, then the front-end web page.
+First we will write the smart contract step by step and deploy it.
+Afterwards we will build a front-end with React that allows users to cast vote and thus interact with the contract.

 ## Contract

 ### Properties

-For the candidate, there are two main properties we need to store in the contract: the name and his/her votes received.
+For each candidate, there are two properties we need to store in the contract: her name and her votes received so far.

-We define a type alias of `ByteString` to represent the type of the candidate name.
+We define a type alias of `ByteString` to represent a candidate name.

 ```ts
 export type CandidateName = ByteString
 ```

-Then define a struct to represent the candidate.
+We define a struct to represent a candidate.

 ```ts
 export type Candidate = {